Jose Garcia Player Props: Reds vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.4 K/9, the worst in the league.
+- The Athletics pitching staff is last in the league with a collective 7.4 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (8.05).
+- The Athletics have a 7.86 team ERA that ranks last among all MLB pitching staffs.

-- The Athletics surrender the most home runs in baseball (48 total, 1.8 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (49 total, 1.8 per game).

-- Muller (0-2 with a 7.23 ERA and 17 strikeouts in 23 2/3 innings pitched) gets the start for the Athletics, his sixth of the season.
+- Waldichuk (0-2 with a 7.82 ERA and 18 strikeouts in 25 1/3 innings pitched) gets the start for the Athletics, his sixth of the season.

-- The left-hander's most recent appearance was on Sunday against the Texas Rangers, when he went five innings, surrendering four earned runs while allowing seven hits.
+- The left-hander last appeared on Tuesday against the Los Angeles Angels, when he tossed 5 1/3 innings, allowing five earned runs while giving up six hits.

-- The 25-year-old has amassed an ERA of 7.23, with 6.5 strikeouts per nine innings, in five games this season.
-Opponents have a .347 batting average against him.
+- The 25-year-old has an ERA of 7.82, with 6.4 strikeouts per nine innings, in five games this season.
+Opponents are batting .317 against him.

 © 2023 Data Skrive.
 All rights reserved.